gmu-gd/web20-fall-thurs/syllabus/index.md

 ### Content

-This course consists of many shorter exercises, one course long project, quizzes, and discussion board requirements.
+This course consists of many shorter exercises, a few projects, quizzes, and discussion board requirements.
 The exercises begin to familiarize students with specific concepts and ideas and the projects are a synthesis of the concepts and ideas we will cover.
 Quizzes will review information from the lessons and the discussion board posts will be used for critiques and analysis of relevant topics.

 #### project 1: linking narrative